OICR/softeng-blog/_posts/chen_chen/2017-06-22-Using-Jump-Servers-in-SSH.md

 SSH key-based authentication relies on two elements to establish a secure communication channel between a server and a client:

 - A public key: is publicly shareable and does not contain confidential information and is used by a third party (the server in our case) to verify a remote party’s identity
-- A private key: contains the user’s identity when accessing a server. <span style="color:red">**MAJOR KEY ALERT!!!**</span> This file must be kept secret.
+- A private key: contains the user’s identity when accessing a server. <span style="color:gold">**MAJOR KEY ALERT!!!**</span> This file must be kept secret.

 <figure>
     <img src="{{site.urlimg}}chen_chen/PublicKeyInfra.png" />